section-engineering-education/engineering-education/articles/automated-fake-news-detection/index.md

 Datasets are used to refine the algorithms.
 These datasets may be split as training data or test data.
 I have come across a lot of research where a system combines various machine learning algorithms and data mining.
 This is often carried out on social media platforms, especially Twitter data.
 For example, a model may combine machine learning, through Naïve Bayes, Support Vector Machine(SVM), and Natural Language Processing (NLP) to detect fake news.
 Naïve Bayes and Support Vector Machine are classification models in this process.

-Depending on the nature of data, the two classifiers can be applied to a dataset and their performance compared.
+Depending on the nature of the data, the two classifiers can be applied to a dataset and their performance compared.
 On the other hand, these classifiers can be used in an ensemble method to enhance each other's results in classification tasks, therefore improving model accuracy.
 As mentioned above, Naïve Bayes is popular in text classification tasks therefore it's considered for such tasks often.

 SVM classifies data into two categories.
 In the context of fake news detection, these categories are likely to be "true" or "false".
 It is also an algorithm that works well on semi-structured datasets and is very adaptable.
 Pairing SVM and Naïve Bayes is therefore effective for fake news detection tasks.

 NLP may play a role in extracting features from data.
 It may also come in handy when attempting to contextualize text data since this is not a strong suit of traditional machine learning models.
-NLP may also be utilized through [sentiment analysis of the data](/engineering-education/sentiment-analysis/), given sentiment analysis is a subfield of NLP.
-Sentiment analysis is the process of deriving meaningful patterns in text data.
+NLP may also be utilized through sentiment analysis of the data, given sentiment analysis is a subfield of NLP.

+[Sentiment analysis](/engineering-education/sentiment-analysis/) is the process of deriving meaningful patterns in text data.
 It can provide information on the context of data by describing the sentiments of a given population.
-For more information on sentiment analysis click the referenced link in the sentence above.

 The accuracy of the results is usually determined by the combinations of models used and the datasets involved.
 A combination of available toolkits with Bayesian learning may be used to develop a fake news detector.
 These toolkits include Textblob, Natural Language, and SciPy.